Invitation letters and appointments

 |Vaccinations for the over 80s||Those aged over 80 who live in a care home have been vaccinated in that setting – in instances where an individual has not been vaccinated thus far, (for example if they were COVID positive or not in the care home at that time) our teams are continuing to visit care homes to ensure all are offered a vaccination.|

 |Vaccinations for long-stay patients||Long-stay inpatients, are being vaccinated on site in hospitals across Fife, in line with JCVI guidance.
 Shorter stay inpatients, aged over 80 will be vaccinated by their GP after their discharge.
 Those aged under 80 will be vaccinated in the community in line with JCVI guidance after they are discharged.|

 |Vaccinations for those on the shielding list||Vaccination invitations for those identified as clinical extremely vulnerable have been issued.
 If you have not received an appointment please refer to the missing appointments details above.|

 We are now pleased to confirm that appointment letters for adults with learning disabilities, who have not already been vaccinated are now being issued.
-These letters will be issued by GP surgeries and appointments will start from 10th May.
+Appointments will start from 10th May.
 If you require someone to consent on your behalf, please bring evidence that they are able to do this, such as an Adults with Incapacity Certificate.

 Most individuals will be given an appointment at one of our community venues.
 If you cannot access a community venue, again you can speak to your GP who will be able to refer you to the Learning Disabilities pathway team to make a bespoke arrangement.